shua5115/Terps-Racing-Baja-Simulator/readme.md

 shift_visualizer: Graphs CVT shift curves with respect to hill angle

-vehicle_graph: Graphs, engine speed, vehicle speed, and position with respect to time
+vehicle_graph: Graphs engine speed, vehicle speed, and position with respect to time

 test: Unit tests for various functions of the simulator, ensuring accuracy and correctness